jonyeezs/PiggyMonitor/README.md

 ### Structure
 The structure also contains a gulpfile.js and a server folder.

-The server is there just so we can serve the app using node.
+The server is there just so we can serve the app using node [expressjs](http://expressjs.com/).

     /src
         /client
             /app
             /spec
+        /server
+            app.js

 #### Test Stack
 Framework and libaries setup in _karma.conf.js::frameworks_